KnotUntied/flutteryomi/README.md

 - [ ] Feature parity with Tachiyomi/Mihon
 - [ ] Platform-adaptive interface, i.e., using `CupertinoApp` alongside `MaterialApp`
 - [ ] XML to ARB for localization
+- [ ] Dart-specific optimizations and naming conventions